jonnor/datascience-master/README.md

 Basic data science applications

 * Energy usage at Bitraf/c-base, relative to weather.
 Anomaly detection, reporting/monitoring
 * CNC usage at Bitraf.
 How many of the jobs/parts can be done on a 60x120 cm workarea machine.
-Take gcode/dxfs from Dropbox, analyse
+Take gcode/dxfs from Dropbox, analyse.
 * Predicting likelyhood of someone opening for guests upon ringing the doorbell.

 Machine learning

-* Machine learning (inference) on embedded devices/microcontrollers.
-On-edge/on-node processing.
-See notes in [DAT200](./dat200)
 * Assist in reverse engineering of protocols, for example for machine control (Shopbot,Redsail).
 Record input, output pairs.
 Change input parameters, find corresponding change in output.